manasbobade/Infytq-Solutions/README.md

-# Infytq-Solutions
+# Infytq-Solution
-tried my best to post all the solutions for the infytq study packages
+# best effort to post all the solutions for the infytq study packages